Spring Diet

 • irritability or aggression.

-• eye discharges, vision problems.
+• eye discharge, vision problems.

 • vomiting food,